JiLisx/google_patents/README.md

 It is an OOP approach project to scrap information from patents.google.com

-The code structur is :
+The code structure is :